bcliff323/bpd-data/README.md

    Access privileges |
    ```

 8. Verify the tables were created by typing `\dt`.
-You can also check to see if the columns were created.
+You can also check to see if the tables were created.

    ```
    				List of relations